 - 2 Tbsp olive oil

 - 2 medium shallots

-- Cook orzo according to the package instructions, drain and place in a large mixing bowl.
-Immediately grate Parmesan cheese into the bowl with pasta before pasta cools.
+- Cook orzo according to the package instructions, drain and place in a large mixing bowl or back into the empty pot.
+Immediately add freshly grated parmesan cheese into the bowl with pasta before pasta cools.
 Mix well until cheese is melted and pasta is all coated.